-June offers visitors the perfect beach weather, and there's no better example of than in Barcelona.
-High temps in this Catalonian hotbed of activity reach 80°F/26°C. There are similar highs in other great beach destinations like Marbella (82°F/27°C), Mallorca (79°F/26°C), Ibiza (79°F/26°C), and the Canary Islands 78°F/25°.
-Know that while definitely worth visiting during this month, cities in Spain's Andalusia region, like Granada and Seville, will be pushing 90°F/32°C, which will make extended walking tours a chore.
+June offers visitors the perfect beach weather, and there's no better example than in Barcelona.
+High temps in this Catalonian hotbed of activity reach 80°F/26°C. There are similar highs in other great beach destinations like Marbella (82°F/27°C), Mallorca (79°F/26°C), Ibiza (79°F/26°C), and the Canary Islands (78°F/25°).
+While definitely worth visiting this month, cities in Spain's Andalusia region, like Granada and Seville, will be pushing 90°F (32°C), making extended walking tours a chore.

 Even if you aren't planning on sunbathing, June weather is perfect for simply enjoying the cities.
-In San Sebastian, located on the northern Atlantic coast, highs reach a pitch-perfect 70°F/21° Celsius.
-Madrid may not be oppressively hot during June (the typical high is 82°/as its location on a plateau means the dry heat can be uncomfortable.
+In San Sebastián, located on the northern Atlantic coast, highs reach a pitch-perfect 70°F (21°C).
+Madrid may not be oppressively hot during June (the typical high is 82°F/28°C) as its location on a plateau means the dry heat can be uncomfortable.
 If you are arriving or departing from Madrid, it's best to opt for a shorter stay before making your way to the coasts and/or islands.

 Crowds & Costs

 There's no getting around the fact that you'll be paying high-season prices for flights and hotels if you travel to Spain in June.
 For trans-Atlantic flights, you're looking at at least around 500 dollars roundtrip, and mid-range hotels in most tourist areas will start at around 150 or 200 dollars per night.
-However, you can rest easy in the fact that the tourist crowds won't be as thick as they surely will in July and August, and the heat will certainly be more bearable during this month as well.
+However, you can rest easily because the tourist crowds won't be as thick as they surely will in July and August, and the heat will be more bearable during this month as well.